arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 ```

 As a consequence of return types being "bare", we can use them directly,
 without the mediation of `bind`.
-The last of our examples reads now:
+The last of our examples reads now as:

 ```kotlin
 fun Raise<Error>.bar(n: Int): String {